isaacmayard/z-prefix/README.md

-**Key Notes**
+**Key Notes, "If I had more time", and bugs(if any)**

-> When you login as an existing user, you need to click twice or hit enter twice in order to be successfully logged in.
-This is due to the async functionality of the fetch happening with your credentials.
-If I had more time, I would fix this small issue as well as implement a cookie upon successful login that would keep your credentials persistent between page refreshes.
+> IIHMT, I would implement a cookie upon successful login that would keep your credentials persistent between page refreshes.
 Currently, if you refresh the page, you have to start over again, but functionality is all there.

+> IIHMT, I would set up Bcrypt for the passwords as well.

+> IIHMT, I'd style it much better, but hey, rubric is king right?